-This society is a 501.c.3 non-profit organization offering enjoyment to lovers of jazz music by means of live performances and special programs.
-In addition, the society supports the future of the genre by providing scholarships to area music students.
+This society is a 501.c.3 non-profit incorporated organization offering enjoyment to lovers of jazz music by means of live performances and special programs.
+In addition, the society supports the future of the genre by offering performance opportunities to area music groups.

-The mission of Juvae Jazz Society is to promote interest in jazz music across multiple generations, to actively engage a new generation in the efforts of the Society, and to have fun producing a financially viable annual Central Illinois Jazz Festival.
+The mission of Juvae Jazz Society is to promote interest in jazz music across multiple generations, to actively engage a new generation in the Societies efforts, and to achieve personal fulfillment in producing a financially viable annual Central Illinois Jazz Festival.

-We will achieve this by creating over the next four years a written Festival Planning Guide, by maintaining a $200,000 annual budget, by contributing $5,000 in annual scholarships for private music lessons, by attracting younger enthusiasts to our festival, society, and succession on our board, and by building a festival reserve fund.
+We will achieve this by creating over the next four years a comprehensive written Festival Planning Guide for current and future use, by attaining and maintaining adequate financial resources to retire annual festival expenses, by contributing instrument rental offsetting funds on an annual basis to area schools, by attracting younger enthusiasts to our festival via successful marketing strategies and hiring musicians with a proven record in attracting younger audiences, developing a list of well qualified successors to our board, and by building a festival reserve fund.

 Board of Directors

 The Board of Directors shall be the policy making body of the society.
 It shall be composed of at least the following: four elected directors, four officers (president, vice-president, secretary and treasurer), the two immediate past presidents, and during the

 term of their appointment, the Festival Director and Events Coordinator.
 Additional directors may be elected from time to time as determined by needs of the board.
 The board’s decision in all matters is final and shall be by simple majority vote.
 The Board

 of Directors shall meet at least four times a year.
 When the entire Board is not present at a called meeting, the voting members present shall constitute a quorum.
 Voting in quorum format requires not less than half of the votes present for an approval.